— Grade 4

 We are fortunate to have these subjects taught by an excellent support staff.
 P.E. will meet two times per week, on Monday and Thursday.
 Tennis shoes must be worn on these days (no skirts or jumpers for girls, and uniform sweats are allowed.)
 The focus is on physical activity, health, team building, and sportsmanship.
 Music is held every week on Friday.
 Students study composers, sing together, learn simple note reading, and sometimes play a simple instrument.
 Students go to the computer lab every Tuesday to reinforce concepts taught in class as well as improve their word processing skills.
 We will have Chromebooks to share in the classroom, which all students will use as they utilize programs (i.e., A to Z Reading, Mathletics) that enhance the curriculum.
 Students are encouraged to use their computer at home for projects.

-Gloria Los Banos is a product of Catholic education, born and raised in Mountain View.
-She spent 14 years working in environmental markets and high tech (marketing and sales) before returning to her first love — education.
+Gloria Los Baños is a product of Catholic education, born and raised in Mountain View.
+She spent 14 years working in environmental markets and high tech/marketing and sales before returning to her first love — education.
 Gloria became a middle school catechist at the age of 16, taught 3rd, 4th, 6th, 7th, and 8th grade, and served as Curriculum Coordinator at St. Joseph Elementary School in Mountain View.
 She earned a B.S. from San Jose State University and received her Professional Clear Teaching Credential with CLAD certification from National University.
 Gloria loves to spend time with her family and sings in her church choir.
 She lives in Mountain View with her husband, Chuck.
-Her son, Marcus, is a graduate of St. Francis High School and attends San Jose State University.
+Her son, Marcus, recently graduated from San Jose State University.